sherklock/Intelligent-Education/ReliCD/Readme.md

         @inproceedings{zhang2023ReliCD,
-          title={ReliCD: A Reliable Cognitive Diagnosis Framework with Confidence Awareness}, author={Yunfei, Zhang and Chuan, Qin and Dazhong, Shen and Haiping, Ma and Le, Zhang and Xingyi, Zhang and Hengshu, Zhu}, booktitle={Proceedings of the 23rd IEEE International Conference on Data Mining (ICDM-23)}, year={2023}
+          title={ReliCD: A Reliable Cognitive Diagnosis Framework with Confidence Awareness}, author={Zhang, Yunfei and Qin, Chuan and Shen, Dazhong and Ma, Haiping and Zhang, Le and Zhang, Xingyi and Zhu, Hengshu}, booktitle={Proceedings of the 23rd IEEE International Conference on Data Mining (ICDM-23)}, year={2023}
          }